 Network Info

 JSDL currently has a non GLUE2-compliant IndividualNetworkBandwidth element that is defined as a jsdl:RangeValue_Type.
-To bring JSDL and BES into GLUE2 compliance we profile a new optional Resources element NetworkInfo_t _tthat specifies the network type required for the user job.
+To bring JSDL and BES into GLUE2 compliance we profile a new optional Resources element NetworkInfo_tthat specifies the network type required for the user job.
 Multiplicity is zero or one.
-There is no default value of this element.Its is an open enumeration witha values of the GLUE2 NetworkInfo_t type:
+There is no default value for this element;it is an open enumeration with the values of the GLUE2 NetworkInfo_t type: